certificate verify failed (unable to get certificate CRL)

 and then run bundle.
 And that fixed it!

-If your project is using Ruby version 3.3.x, you’ll want to add openssl 3.2.2 or later to your Gemfile, unless you are using 3.3.10, which already comes with openssl 3.2.2.
-And for Ruby version 3.2.x, you’ll need openssl 3.1.2 or later.
+Similarly, if your project is using Ruby version 3.3.x, update to 3.3.10, which already comes with openssl 3.2.2.
+But for Ruby version 3.2.x, you’ll need to add openssl 3.1.2 or later because there isn’t yet a version of Ruby 3.2.x that includes openssl 3.1.2 or later.

 I hope this helps!